 MSc Management of Information Systems & Digital Innovation student, Andrea shares her experience of starting her course at WBS during COVID-19.

-A year ago, I decided to apply for a spot at the University of Warwick to pursue my Masters in Management of Information Systems & Digital Innovation after working in tech for four years.
+A y/courses/postgraduate/management-of-information-systems/">Masters in Management of Information Systems & Digital Innovation after working in tech for four years.
 In March 2020, the world got hit by a pandemic that changed the lives of many; but I was blessed enough to be able to carry on with my plans.
 I also believed that opportunities wait for no (wo)man.
 So, in October, I booked a one-way ticket to Birmingham.

 Many people have been asking me about what it's like to be studying while the country is in a state of lockdown.
 So, I figured I'd share my journey with you.